hmrc/sole-trader-identification-frontend/TestREADME.md

     - Use stub for Authenticator API
     - Use stub for Business Verification flow
     - Use stub for Known Facts API
-    - Enable no nino journey
+    - Enable no nino journey (this is set to true in production)

-2. Sole Trader Identification
+2. Sole Trader Identification (see Sole Trader Identification TestREADME for more info)

    - Use stub for get SA Reference
    - Use stub for submissions to DES